14 Best Web Design Tools in 2024: Comparison Guide

 • Integration with tools like Sketch, Jira, and Slack

-Pros: Real-time collaboration features, user testing capabilities, and integrations with popular design and productivity apps.
+Pros: Features real-time collaboration, user testing capabilities, and integrations with popular design and productivity apps.

 Cons: Limited advanced interactions, some reports of performance problems on larger projects.
 More suited for rapid prototyping.